victorzhrn/Stats-Projects/README.md

 # My Statistics Portofolio
 ###Description
 This repo contains some of my statistics-related portofolios when I am studying at Rose-Hulman.
-Most instructions of those portofolios are created by Dr. Eric Reyes.
+Most instructions of those portfolios are created and provided by Dr. Eric Reyes.
+A detailed report is stored in each project's folder.

 ##Projects Summary
 * Logistic Regression